andrewdyer/vite-react-app-template/README.md

 5. **Resolve Any Conflicts (if needed):**

-   Follow the usual Git conflict resolution process.
+   If there are merge conflicts, resolve them manually and complete the merge process.

 Now your project can stay up-to-date without losing your custom changes!